WATER STEWARDSHIP AT HOME

 • Scrap metal

-These items harm our local wetlands, streams, and lakes, and cost taxpayers money for clean-up and remediation.
 Leaves and grass clippings are "natural," but when dumped into ditches or wetlands cause an excess of nutrients that feed algae blooms, create conditions that cater to undesired or invasive vegetation, hinder the efficient movement of water on the surface and into the soil, and cost taxpayers an extra burden for clean-up and maintenance.

-What should go into stormdrains or ditches:
+What should go into stormdrains, ditches, or wetlands:

 • Stormwater runoff: "Only rain down the drain"